fs3l/CIS700-sgxlab/lab2/README.md

 #### Homework Lab (3): Other Sorting algorithms

-3. Task 3 is about implementing randomized quick sort, and observing access trace.
+3. In Task 3, choose one of two algorithms to implement (randomized quick sort or edit distance), and observe the access trace.
     * Try to run at least two different arrays as input.
 Observe the output difference between different inputs.
 Explain your found.
           - For instance, [18,17,16,15,14,13,12,11] and [18,11,12,17,16,14,13,15]